Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

   - Warlock isn't banned.
 However, Stormbound, Petrifog, Rattle, Sludgebind, Brimstone, Timestop, Charm, Shackle, Petriburst, Stasis are banned.
 (Oblivion and Deadscream is allowed to use.)
   - The undead and Angel Knight are banned.
 - **Weather Clause** - Always start a battle with a sunny day, unless it is programed to rain.
-- **Magic Clause** (optional) - Every 2 spells take up 1 slot.
+- **Magic Clause** (optional) - Every 3 spells take up 1 slot.
 Hopefully, some other tools overshadowed before will become useful.
 (2021/1/4, 1/6)
   - ~~Every unit may have at most 3 spells learned for each lore of magic.~~
   - "Magic" includes elem magic, draconic, aow, necro.
   - It is very inconvenient to unlearn all spells using a cheatcode, then equip what you need, so instead you may write a list beforehand to show which will be used and attach it in the video.
   - Examples
-    - build 1: skill 1, skill 2, skill 3, Earth Magic (spell 1, spell 2), Air Magic (spell 1, spell 2)
+    - build 1: skill 1, skill 2, skill 3, Earth Magic (3 spells), Air Magic (3 spells)
-	- build 2: skill 1, skill 2, skill 3, Earth Magic (spell 1, spell 2, spell 3), Air Magic (spell 1).
-4 spells take up 2 slots.
+	- build 2: skill 1, skill 2, skill 3, Earth Magic (4 spells), Air Magic (2 spells).
+6 spells take up 2 slots.
-	- build 3: skill 1, skill 2, skill 3, Earth Magic (spell 1, spell 2, spell 3, spell 4), blank.
-4 spells take up 2 slots, so there is no room for 5th skill.
+	- build 3: skill 1, skill 2, skill 3, Earth Magic (6 spells), blank.
+6 spells take up 2 slots, so there is no room for 5th skill.
 	-

 And below are some other variant rules provided by Vital and Suppanut